 (NOTE: All Scripture verses are taken from the New International Version 1984, unless otherwise stated.)

-FOCUS: From beginning, through the middle, and to the very end, the Bible — above everything else — is a record of a remarkable family tree!
-In Part 1, we looked at the documented genealogy of the bloodline connecting Adam and Jesus.
+FOCUS: From beginning, through the middle, and to the very end, the Bible — above everything else — it is a documented genealogy of the bloodline connecting Adam and Jesus.
+(See Matthew 1:1-17.)
 Sin and death resulted from the choice Adam made.
 The choice Jesus made — a brutal death on a cross as payment for sin — re-established relationship with God and brought eternal life for those who will choose to believe that Jesus is the Son of God … the Messiah!
 Because of His sacrifice, Gentiles can now be “grafted” into the family tree and become “children of God.”

 PROPHECY CONNECTION #1: Peter’s Testimony